tcolgate/golorp/notes.md

+# Numbers

+Golog tries the Ivy type arbitrary precision numbers using math/big.
+This seems like a good idea to me.
+Will try and do similar.

 # lists
 prolog lists are lisp style cons pairs BUT, the WAM has optimisations for flattening lists for more efficient storage.